XRPLF/xrpl-dev-portal/websocket_api.md

 | tx_blob | String | Binary representation of the fully-qualified, signed transaction, as hex |
 | tx_json | Object | JSON specification of the [complete transaction](https://ripple.com/wiki/Transaction_Format) as signed, including any fields that were automatically filled in |

+*Warning:* If this command results in an error messages, the message can contain the account secret from the request.
+Make sure that these errors are not visible to others, including:

+* Do not write this error to a log file that can be seen by multiple people
+* Do not paste this error to a public place for debugging
+* Do not display the error message on a website, even by accident

 ## submit ##

 The `submit` method sends a transaction to the network to be confirmed and included in future ledgers.
 There are two ways to use it: either you can supply JSON along with your secret key, or you can take a pre-signed transaction blob (for example, one created with [`sign`](#sign)) and submit it as-is.